BeeGass/BeeGass.github.io/_posts/2021-05-02-jekyll-toc using CSS.md

 author: Bryan
 categories: webdev
 ---
 I support this website using a combination of jekyll and github pages.
-Unfortunately, github restricts a immense ammount of plugins so a lot of work arounds have to be found in order to make seamingly simple tasks work.
+Unfortunately, github restricts an immense amount of plugins so a lot of work arounds have to be found, looked into and implemented in order to make seemingly simple task work.
 This has lead to my use of [allejo's excellent table of contents snippet](https://github.com/allejo/jekyll-toc).
-However, I find the documentation isnt exactly intuitive and for someone who isnt used to the world of webdev can be come confusing.
-My hope is to show you how to implement allejo's toc and how to apply CSS to it.
+However, I find the documentation isn't exactly intuitive and for someone who isn't used to the world of web development a snippet like this can become confusing.
+My hope is to show you how to implement allejo's table of contents (TOC) and how to apply CSS to it.

 ## Implementing The Table Of Contents
 If you want a simple working table of contents, simply put `{% raw %}{% include toc.html html=content %}{% endraw %}` in the same HTML layout where you have your `{% raw %}{{ content }}{% endraw %}`.
 However, if you want to customize your table of contents you need to add a few more parameters to the above liquid function call.
 This is shown within the `toc.html` file where they show an example of what you need.

 {% highlight md linenos %}
     {% raw %}